sqlparser/gsp_demo_java/src/main/java/demos/dlineage/readme.md

 Since dlineage v2.2.0 (2022/7/21), This dlineage tool supports `/env` parameter to accept a metadata json file which includes the metadata exported from a database.

-By providing metadata.json to fetch metadata, column `ename` should be linked to the table `emp` correctly.
+By providing metadata.json that includes the metadata, column `ename` should be linked to the table `emp` correctly.

 You can use `/env` to specify a metadata.json like this: